TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 20/Ezekiel 20.29.md

 ---

-Then I said unto them, What meaneth the high place whereunto ye go?
-So the name thereof is called Bamah unto this day.
+Then I said to them, What does the high place where you go mean?
+So its name is called Bamah to this day.